 On 2 July 2019, a total solar eclipse will plunge a small swathe of South America into a temporary twilight.
 Join us on a trip of a lifetime, viewing the eclipse from a prime spot in the Elqui Valley, a world-famous area for star-gazing, which you’ll reach in comfort on a private charter plane.
-You’ll be watching the action with astronomer and eclipse expert Dr Stuart Clark, whose fascinating talks will give you all the information you need to fully appreciate the experience.
+You’ll be watching the action with astronomer and eclipse expert Colin Stuart, whose fascinating talks will give you all the information you need to fully appreciate the experience.

 Partial eclipses, where the sun is only partially obscured, can happen up to 5 or 6 times a year.
 A total eclipse is a much rarer event, occurring every 1 to 2 years.
 The shadow the moon casts over the earth is also quite narrow, limited to about 125 miles across, so the full eclipse is only visible from a relatively small area.